peterjc/thapbi-pict/docs/worked_example/read_summary.rst

 This read report has a row for each unique sequence.
-The first columns are the unique sequence MD5 checksum, any species prediction, the sequence itself, the number of samples it was detected in above the threshold, and the total number of reads (from samples where it was above the threshold).
+The first columns are the unique sequence MD5 checksum, any species prediction, the sequence itself, the number of samples it was detected in above the threshold, the maximum number of reads with this sequence in any one sample, and the total number of reads (from samples where it was above the threshold).
 Then the main columns (one per sample) list the abundance of each unique sequence in that sample (if above the threshold).

 In the Excel version, conditional formatting is used to highlight the non-zero counts with a red background.
 Furthermore, with metadata it will attempt to